MADINENIMADHANKUMAR/SmartBranch360-Network-Assurance/README.md

 ## Secure Branch Office Network with Cisco Packet Tracer and Python

-The project demonstrates the design, configuration, testing, troubleshooting, and automated validation of a secure small-office network using **Cisco Packet Tracer, Cisco IOS, and Python**.
+SmartBranch 360 is a branch-office networking project that demonstrates the design, configuration, testing, troubleshooting, and automated validation of a secure small-office network using **Cisco Packet Tracer, Cisco IOS, and Python**.

 ---